 Adenium obesum, commonly known as Desert Rose, is a striking plant with swollen succulent stems and deep red flowers.
-The plant is deciduous in cooler winters, but it can be kept in leaf provided there is sufficient warmth and light water.
+The plant is deciduous in colder winters, but it can be kept in leaf provided there is sufficient warmth and light water.
 There is no part of these plants that doesn't command interest, from the dramatically swollen stems on older plants to the bright flowers to the tight clusters of narrow, green leaves.

 Beware, though, the sap of the Desert Rose is poisonous and should never come into contact with children or pets.
 If you get sap on yourself while handling the plant, wash your hands immediately.

 Light: Full sun.
 Perfect for a sunny window.

-Water: Water during the summer and spring.
+Water: Water Desert Rose during the summer and spring.
 Reduce water in the winter, but keep hydrated enough to retain its leaves.

 Temperature: Keep at least 50 ºF (10 ºC) at all times.
 If you keep temperatures of 60 ºF (16 ºC) or higher during the winter, the plant may retain its leaves.

 Soil: It grows well in a well-drained succulent mix, with an ideal pH of around 6.0 (slightly acidic).

 Fertilizer: Fertilize during spring and summer with controlled-release fertilizer or liquid fertilizer according to label directions.

 Typically by seed.
-If your plant develops a seed pod, plant the seeds as soon as possible after the pod ripens to maximize chances of germination.
+If your plant develops a seed pod, plant the seeds as soon as possible after the pod ripens to maximize the chances of germination.
 The Desert Rose can be propagated from branch cuttings, but these plants often fail to develop the characteristic (and highly desired) bulbous stem.